ibracken/NBA_Machine_Learning/README.md

 # Thoughts on clustering errors:
 * Migrate from excel to database ughhh
+* Issue with accented names such as jokic being stored in dailyPredictions.xlsx
 * Instead of injury, simply use projected minutes(with some leve of variation) along with a season average of min/game, historical points per minute played
   * Using this: https://www.sportsline.com/nba/expert-projections/simulation/
 * TODO Matchup data: Home/Away, Opponent, Rest, etc.